 Mudumu and Nkasa Rupara National Parks are located in the Eastern Caprivi and they are much smaller than the substantial Bwabwata NP but are equally worth a visit.

 During the summer months (November to March) the Caprivi experiences heavy rain and it is also very hot (average daytime temperatures are 35°C) and humid.
 In mid-summer (January to February) torrential downpours can make some of the region inaccessible, therefore we recommend that you think carefully before deciding to travel to the Caprivi Strip at this time of year.

 During the winter months (April to October) the temperatures are cooler (average daytime temperatures are 28°C) and you’re unlikely to experience any rain, making this a more favourable time of year to visit.
 Wildlife viewing in the national parks and reserves throughout the Caprivi Strip is at its best during the dry winter season as the animals gather around the remaining water sources it makes them easier to spot on your game drives.

-Located on the banks of the Okavango, River Dance Lodge is a perfect base from which to explore Bwabwata NP and other parks, whilst the exclusive Nambwa Tented Lodge is set on the banks of the Kwando within Bwabwata.
-Jackalberry Tented Camp Lodge is located in the Nkasa Rupara NP, and Chobe Water Villas is an exclusive lodge located at the eastern tip of the Caprivi Strip.
+Located on the banks of the Okavango, River Dance Lodge is a perfect base from which to explore Bwabwata and the Mahango National Parks, whilst further east the exclusive Nambwa Tented Lodge is set on the banks of the Kwando within Bwabwata itself.